yvesgurcan/games/README.md

 - [WadJS](https://wad.yvesgurcan.com) ([repository](https://github.com/yvesgurcan/wadjs))

-A utility to extract Doom game assets online.
+A utility to extract Doom game assets.
 Enables the visualization of wall textures and game levels, the playback of MIDI files and sounds, and much more.
-Works with other Doom-based games such as Heretic, Hexen, and Freedoom.
+Works with other games based on the Doom engine such as Heretic, Hexen, Hacx, and Freedoom.

 - [War](https://war.yvesgurcan.com) ([repository](https://github.com/yvesgurcan/war))